httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 "(),/:;<=>?@[\]{}".
 See {{!RFC7230}}, Section 3.2.6.
 Likewise, note the rules for when parameter values need to be quoted in {{!RFC7231}}, Section 3.1.1.

-To be effective, intermediaries -- including Content Delivery Networks -- MUST NOT remove this header field, or allow it to be removed (e.g., through configuration) and servers (including intermediaries) SHOULD NOT use it for other purposes.
+To be effective, intermediaries -- including Content Delivery Networks -- must not remove this header field, or allow it to be removed (e.g., through configuration) and servers (including intermediaries) SHOULD NOT use it for other purposes.